zwave-js/node-zwave-js/docs/api/node.md

 |   ❌ 0 |           10 |                - |               - |

 > [!NOTE] Due to missing insight into re-routing attempts between two nodes, some of the values for the lifeline health rating don't exist here.
 Furthermore, it is not guaranteed that a route between two nodes and lifeline with the same health rating have the same quality.

+> [!NOTE] The test results are also printed to the driver logs.
+If you want to format the results in the same way in your application, you can use the `formatRouteHealthCheckSummary` and/or `formatRouteHealthCheckRound` methods which are exposed from `zwave-js/Utils`.

 ## ZWaveNode properties